 Whether you're a fan of watching action movies or listening to dubstep, if your favorite media has lots of bass, you'll need a soundbar with a subwoofer.
 A soundbar setup that includes a wireless subwoofer can generally deliver deeper, more powerful bass than a standalone bar, even one with an integrated sub.
 You'll need to make sure you have enough space to set up your subwoofer in your TV room, but if space isn't an issue and you enjoy lots of bass-heavy content, then a soundbar setup with a subwoofer is a must.

-We've tested 25 soundbars so far, and below you'll find the best soundbars with a subwoofer to buy in 2019.
+We've tested over 25 soundbars so far, and below you'll find the best soundbars with a subwoofer to buy in 2019.
 See our recommendations for the best soundbars, the best budget soundbars, and the best Dolby Atmos soundbars.

 The best soundbar with a subwoofer we've tested so far is the Samsung HW-Q90R.
 It comes with a wireless sub and dedicated satellite speakers and delivers the most well-rounded performance we've seen to date.
 It has lots of connectivity options and it can support lots of different audio formats, including Dolby Atmos.